QuantumQ1/quantumq1.github.io/research.md

 ---

-## 3. String Amplitudes and Worldsheet formula
+## 3. String Amplitudes and Worldsheet Formula

 Field-theory amplitudes can be obtained from string amplitudes in the $\alpha'\to0$ limit, so studying string amplitudes allows us to uncover information that goes beyond field theory .
 Moreover, many string-inspired methods have achieved remarkable success, such as worldsheet formulations and the Cachazo–He–Yuan (CHY) formula, which elegantly capture the underlying structures of tree-level field-theory amplitudes.